 Proton VPN offers a pretty good refund policy.
 As they explain on their Terms and Conditions page,

 You may cancel your account with a refund for any unused portion of the service period within 30 days of the initial purchase.
 Here, any unused portion of the service period refers to the prorated remaining full days of the subscription period.
 Refunds or credits beyond the 30 days window will be considered, but at the sole discretion of the Service.

-This is somewhat different from other VPN services in that they do not offer a full 100% refund, but rather a prorated refund of unused time.
-Nonetheless, it is still generous in comparison to other free VPN services, such as Windscribe and TunnelBear, which both have more restrictive refund policies.
+This is somewhat different from other VPNs in that they do not offer a full 100% refund, but rather a prorated refund of unused time.
+Nonetheless, it is still generous in comparison to other free VPNs, such as Windscribe and TunnelBear, which both have more restrictive refund policies.

 Many people are looking for the best VPN for torrenting due to the risks associated with copyright infringement.

-With paid plans, torrenting is completely supported and allowed without restrictions.
+With paid plans, torrenting is allowed without restrictions.

 To see other VPN services that unblock Netflix regions around the world, check out the best VPN for Netflix guide.

-You can see these best VPNs for China instead.
+You can see these best VPNs for China here.